nshalitha7/flex-dashboard/README.md

 - Category filter doesn’t apply to Google (no category breakdown in Places reviews).
 - Google Places returns **few** reviews, for complete history use Google Business Profile APIs.
-- Mock Hostaway data is used. sandbox Hostaway API has no reviews.
+- Hostaway sandbox has no reviews at the moment, mock data is used when the API fails or returns none.

 ---